dedis/doc/cosi/cosi.md

 ### Response

-Upon reception of c and R, each non-leader participant verifies the integrity of the challenge by computing c' = H(R || A || S) and checking if c' == c.
+Upon receipt of c and R, each non-leader participant verifies the integrity of the challenge by computing c' = H(R || A || S) and checking if c' == c.
 If this check fails, the participant MUST abort the protocol.